Techniques

 What did you skip?

 After a delegated task, ask what was glossed over.
-The model often owns things you'd have missed — tests, error handling, the "TODO: revisit" it left in line 47.
+The model often owns up to things you'd have missed — tests, error handling, the "TODO: revisit" it left on line 47.
 Cheap two-second move, high hit rate.

 How would a senior engineer review this?